aritde/DOSAttackDetector/README.md

 **EXECUTION FOR TESTS**

-Go to the /test
+Go to /tests

-Generate sample test data, if not already present by running _python3 sampleDataGenerator.py <input-file-path> <output-file-directory>_
+Generate sample test data(testData.txt), if not already present by running _python3 sampleDataGenerator.py_

-python3 AttackDetectorTests.py
+python3 AttackDetectorTests.py -b